natebarksdale/natebarksdale.github.io/src/content/blog/2009-07-17-beautiful-litany.md

 I apologize for my record of minuets to those who cry from the depths.

 I apologize to those who wait in railway stations for being asleep today at five a.m.
---Wislawa Szymborska, trans. by Stanislaw Baranczak and Clare Cavanaugh, "[Under One Small Star](http://www.poemhunter.com/poem/under-one-small-star/)" (excerpt) Originally published at [culture-making.com](http://www.culture-making.com)
+--Wislawa Szymborska, trans. by Stanislaw Baranczak and Clare Cavanaugh, "[Under One Small Star](http://www.poemhunter.com/poem/under-one-small-star/)" (excerpt)